Aenglish1/RecipeMVC/readme.md

 * ... if you add `debug` to the project, the chome tab will catch it and allow ... us to inspect the request

+## Deployment

+To deploy the app:
+1. Be Aaron English
+2. `git push heroku master`

 ## PROJECT TIMELINE

 *PM 5/25*